alemonmk/pytgasu/README.rst

     $ pytgasu logout

-This terminates your session from Telegram and deletes the stored session file and its folder, saving you few clicks in other Telegram client and file manager.
+This terminates your session to Telegram, deletes the stored session file and its folder, saving you few clicks in other Telegram client and file manager.

 Limitions & TODOs
 -----------------